HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search/searching_local_portal/cfg_search_portal_site/srtsrchsecursite.md

 5. For the Portal Content Source, set the crawler user ID as described in the following procedure.

+    !!! note
-    **Note:** It is of benefit to define a dedicated crawler user ID.
+        It is of benefit to define a dedicated crawler user ID.
 The pre-configured default portal site search uses the default administrator user ID wpsadmin with the default password of that user ID for the crawler.
 If you changed the default administrator user ID during your portal installation, the crawler uses that default user ID.
 If you want the crawler to use the user ID wpsadmin and its default password, you can omit the following substeps and proceed with the next main step.
 If you changed the password for the wpsadmin or other administrative user ID, or if you changed the default administrator user ID to an ID other than wpsadmin, or if you want to use a separate user ID, proceed as follows:

         1. For the Portal Content Source, click the **Edit** icon.

         2. Update the user ID and password as needed in the Security tab.

         3. Click **Save** to save your changes.

+    !!! note
-    **Note:** Set the preferred language of the portal site crawler user ID to match the language of the portal site search collection that it crawls.
+        Set the preferred language of the portal site crawler user ID to match the language of the portal site search collection that it crawls.
 If you already started a crawl on the portal site search collection, you must reset the portal site collection.
 For details, see the topic about Resetting the default search collection.

 6. Click the **Start Collecting** icon to start the crawl.